UNCLASSIFIED (U)

 (1) (U) Any applicant who is an officer, official, representative, or spokesperson of the PLO is engaged in terrorist activity and therefore ineligible.
 See INA 212(a)(3)(B)(i).
 This provision applies only to those individuals who are currently PLO officers, officials, representatives, or spokespersons.
 Although not covered by the PLO-specific provisions, past officers, officials, representatives, or spokespersons likely would be ineligible under the other provisions of INA 212(a)(3)(B).
 “PLO Officials” would be individuals with substantive or policy-making responsibility in the PLO.
 Members of the PLO Executive Committee, PLO Representatives at Missions around the world, and PLO Representatives to the United Nations and other International Organizations clearly would be ineligible under this provision.

 (2) (U) Applicants who no longer occupy official positions with the PLO and persons who may be viewed as current or former members or employees, but are not officers, officials, representatives, or spokespersons, are not ineligible under the PLO-specific provision.
-You should be alert to the possibility that applicants with present or past associations with the PLO may be ineligible under INA 212(a)(3)(B) for other reasons.
+Be alert to the possibility that applicants with present or past associations with the PLO may be ineligible under INA 212(a)(3)(B) for other reasons.

 (3) Unavailable